prplfoundation/prplMesh/CONTRIBUTING.md

 ## Contributing code

 Before development is started, a [JIRA task or bug](#working-with-jira) should have been created for the issue.
-All development is managed using [pull requests](#pull-requests-workflow).
+All development is managed using [merge requests](#merge-requests-workflow).
 [Commits](#commits) must be in logical, consistent units and have a good commit message that includes the JIRA key of the corresponding issue.
 Every commit must carry a Signed-off-by tag to assert your agreement with the [DCO](#developers-certificate-of-origin).
-Pull requests are reviewed and checks are performed on them before they are merged.
+Merge requests are reviewed and checks are performed on them before they are merged.
 Code should adhere to the [coding style](#coding-style).

 Note that everybody follows these same guidelines.